unredacted-word/spectacle/chapters/glossary.md

 The emergence of a universal understanding within a class of its own unified history and the material conditions that constitute their cohesiveness as a class.
-When the working class generally has ‘consciousness’, they understand the nature and conditions of their own exploitation under capitalism.
+When the working class generally has 'consciousness', they understand the nature and conditions of their own exploitation under capitalism.
 When this occurs, most Marxist thinkers would agree that the conditions are ripe for the working class to take control of the organization of society.